shuresm57/talos-k8s/DEFINITIONS.md

 4. **kube-controller-manager**

    The controller manager looks at the desired state, from etcd, and then determines whether the actual state aligns or not and then closes the gap.

+A worker node has 2 core components:

+1. **kubelet**

+    The agent running on every node.
+It receives PodSpecs from the control plane and ensures the described containers are running and healthy.

+2. **kube-proxy**

+    The network proxy running on every node.
+It maintains routing rules that direct incoming traffic to the correct Pod, based on Services.

 **Quorum**

 Why you need an odd number of control plane nodes, so etcd can always reach a majority vote.
 3 is the minimum, you can lose 1 and still function.